lisa367/OPC-Projet_11-fork-/README.md

     We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.

+6.Create and activate virtual environment

+    Create the virtual env :
+`python3 -m venv .env`

+    Make sure to activate the virtual environment :
+`source .env/bin/activate`

+    Install the dependencies :
+`pip install -r requirements.txt`

+7.Running the app

+    Change directory to Python_Testing if you are not already in it.
+    You can use the following command:
+`cd Python_testing`

+    Launch the app server with the command :
+`python server.py`

+8.Running the tests
+    Move to the tests/ directory : `cd tests/`
+    Run the command : `pytests tests.py`